 There are four different categories of question you could use.
 The type of questions you choose to ask will vary depending on what information you want to gather and what stage you are at in the interviewing process.

-• What do you consider to be your company’s most important assets?
+- What do you consider to be your company’s important sectors and projects?

 Job-related questions allow you to delve deeper into the requirements of the role you are applying for and gain a better understanding of what is expected of you.
-The answers to these questions will enable you to grasp the types of challenges you will face in your prospective role and what will be expected of you as an employee.
+The answers to these questions will enable you to grasp the types of challenges you will face in your prospective role.

 Cultural Fit Questions

-Cultural fit questions can help you as a candidate to learn more about your prospective employer, their management style, processes and procedures they have in place aswell as any ethics or values that are important to them.
-The answers to these questions will help you to establish what your prospective employer is like and whether the culture of the company is appropriate and suitable for you as an individual.
+Cultural fit questions can help you as a candidate to learn more about your prospective employer, their management style, processes and procedures they have in place as well as any ethics or values that are important to them.
+The answers to these questions will help you to establish what your prospective employer is like and whether the culture of the company matches your individual values.

 Trial Close Questions